HonghyokKim/CGPSspatialmatch/README.md

 This dataset was created by sampling the original dataset.
 As such, this sample code will not give you the same results of the paper.

-This package includes a function, "estimateATT", that enables users to easily obtain effect estimates in settings of cross-sectional design by automatically performing distance-matching, PS estimation, CGPS estimation, GPS estimation, GPS matching, and disease model-fitting.
+This package includes a function, "estimateATT", that enables users to easily obtain effect estimates in settings of non-time-to-failure data (e.g., cross-sectional data) by automatically performing distance-matching, PS estimation, CGPS estimation, GPS estimation, GPS matching, and disease model-fitting.

 For other designs such as longitudinal design and cohort design with survival analyses, users may have to

-1) transform data to fit in like cross-sectional analysis.
+1) transform time-to-failure data to non-time-to-failure data.

 2) use functions for distance-matching, PS estimation, CGPS estimation, GPS estimation, and GPS matching in this package.